div1121/CSCI-3100-Project-E3/src_chatroom_backend/README.md

 Backend(Partial):

-1. POST the user input text
+1. POST the user input text:
 	The user name and the message will save in the database (user ID, timestamp are not included)

-2. GET the chatroom message
+2. GET the chatroom message:
 	Send all the information (e.g. name, message) saved in database

-3. Create the chatroom
+3. Create the chatroom:
 	The information of chatroom is saved in database, such as ID and member

-3. Delete the chatroom
+3. Delete the chatroom:
 	The chatroom is deleted in the database